Noovolari/leapp/.github/tutorials/FEDERATION_BETWEEN_AZURE_AND_GSUITE.md

 ### Create <YOUR DOMAIN> Users

+You need to create a User in Azure Active Directory for each G Suite User to whom you want to allow access to your Tenant's resources.
+Users' permissions should be set inside the Subscription's "Access control (IAM)" section.

 For example, create jon@your_domain.net and doe@your_domain.net.
-Users' permissions should be set inside the Subscription's "Access control (IAM)" section.
+We specified your_domain.net for the sake of this tutorial.

 ### Set Users' ImmutableId

-ImmutableId must be set before federating G Suite with Azure A
+ImmutableId must be set before federating G Suite with Azure Active Directory.

 ```jsx
 Set-MsolUser -UserPrincipalName jon@your_domain.net -ImmutableId jon@your_domain.net